 Asset Sale Pros for Sellers

 An asset sale benefits dental business owners who are cash poor but want to retain ownership over the business.
-Here are a couple other points in favor of an asset sale for sellers:
+Here are a couple of other points in favor of an asset sale for sellers:

 - Not required to reveal to the buyer the business’ capital structure or information about its shares or shareholders